SpeedcuberOSS/speedcuber-timer/CONTRIBUTING.md

 Nearly all development on Speedcuber Timer occurs within the `src` folder.
 Here's what each subfolder contains:

-- `components`: Individual, reusable UI components for the clock and its settings page.
+- `components`: Individual, reusable UI components for the app.
 - `localization`: Translations and localization settings.
 - `navigation`: Controls for navigating between screens of the app.
 - `screens`: Complete screens for the app.